AldoSuba/docs.buf.build/docs/bsr/introduction.md

     - *Remote plugin execution*: The Buf team manages hosted protobuf plugins that can be referenced in [`buf.gen.yaml`][buf-gen-yaml] files.
 Code generation takes place remotely on the BSR and generated source code is written out to disk.

-    - *Generated SDKs*: The BSR exposes generated code through managed software repositories you fetch like any other library with tools you already know: `go get` or `npm install`.
+    - *Generated SDKs*: The BSR exposes generated source code through managed software repositories you fetch like any other library with tools you already know: `go get` or `npm install`.

 ### Why the BSR?